aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

-And finally here is a Vavr based solution, which is shorter, and we even didn't have to implement some temporary class to store results, we just used [Tuple](https://www.vavr.io/vavr-docs/#_tuples), which is extremely useful in a lot of cases, but unfortunately, Java doesn't support them by default.
+And finally here is a *Vavr* based solution, which is shorter, and we even didn't have to implement some temporary class to store results, we just used [Tuple](https://www.vavr.io/vavr-docs/#_tuples), which is extremely useful in a lot of cases, but unfortunately, Java doesn't support them by default.
-Of course, this method would be much more compacted if we would extract all those methods for sending requests, parsing JSON, and mapping to Tuple.
+Of course, this method would be much more compacted if we extracted all those methods for sending requests, parsing JSON, and mapping to Tuple.
 We wrote a lot of code utilizing *Try* type, and to summarize I want to note that *Try* is a great approach to gain full control of your code by taming exceptions, which are tricky and very dangerous since they are able to secretly change the flow of a program.
 Simply use *Try* whenever you need to make safe wrappers around API, whom you do not have control of.
-And if you want even more expressive approach to deal with exceptions, but equally powerful like a *Try* there is a solution for it.
+And if you want even more expressive approach to deal with exceptions, but equally powerful like a *Try*, *Vavr* have something for you.

 ## Either Type

 [*Either*](https://www.javadoc.io/doc/io.vavr/vavr/0.9.0/io/vavr/control/Either.html) is the last type that we are going to explore from Vavr.
 *Either* represents a value of two possible types.
 An *Either* is either a *Left* or a *Right*.
-Both Left and Right can wrap any type.
-By convention Right is right, so it contains the successful result, and the Left side should contain the error.
+Both *Left* and *Right* can wrap any type.
+By convention *Right* is right, so it contains the successful result, and the *Left* side should contain the error.
 This is not mandatory but you should stick to the convention.
 I bet you noticed some similarity here with a *Try*, and the only difference is that error in *Try* must be an instance of a *Throwable*, while an error in *Either* can be whatever you want.
 You can use the custom message as a *String*, or you can wrap exception.
 Example usage of *Either*:

 ```java
 public Either<JsonProcessingException, String> toJson(final User user) {